Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Use Comments
 ^^^^^^^^^^^^

-Should be used with reason but include enough information so that a reader can get a first grasp of what a part of code is supposed to do.
+Comments should be used within reason but include enough information so that a reader can get a first grasp of what a part of code is supposed to do.

 Good Example